jonlabelle/docker-network-tools/README.md

 ## Usage

-To launch an interactive shell (`bin/sh`) terminal session, and start using the network tools:
+To launch an interactive (Bash) session in your terminal and start using the tools:

 ```bash
 docker run -it jonlabelle/network-tools